-I am in the process of modeling my car for the simulation game Assetto Corsa.
+One of my personal projects has been to model my car for the simulation game Assetto Corsa.

 This Alfa Romeo 156 is very fun to drive thanks to its great engine and unique suspension setup,

-and I am attempting to faithfully convey this in my recreation.
+and I have attempted to faithfully convey this in my recreation.

 The following is an overview of the different parts of the work I have done to achieve this goal.